New Certification

 Disintegration

-Disintegration testing measures whether the finished item physically breaks down and falls apart, demonstrates that the item will not create visual contamination in the compost, and indicates that the item is being successfully attacked by microorganisms (so that the carbon is readily available for biodegradation).
-It is based on the maximum thickness (or grammage for natural fiber) of the finished item.
-The maximum thickness/grammage of the product used for the disintegration test determines the certified maximum thickness/grammage for the item.
+Disintegration testing measures whether the finished item physically breaks down and falls apart, demonstrates that the item will not create visual contamination in the compost, and indicates that the item is being attacked by microorganisms (so that the carbon is readily available for biodegradation).
+A successful disintegration test is based on the maximum thickness (or grammage for natural fiber) of the finished item.
+The maximum thickness/grammage of the item used for the disintegration test determines the certified maximum thickness/grammage for the item.
 Resins and components should be certified to a maximum thickness/usage that will cover the thickest/densest usage of the resin/component by customers.

 Compost Quality

-To read further on all tests refer to the BPI Certification Scheme.
+To read further on all tests, refer to the BPI Certification Schemes.

 Costs